leonelxzy/debianoncodespaces/README.md

 # debianoncodespaces
 runs debian linux on github codespaces.

-it runs with the user "leonel" and the password "1234"
+it runs with the user "user" and the password "1234"

-(also, the locale is pt_BR),

 but you can fork and switch to whatever you want.